-In October 1838, Charles Dickens travelled with his friend, the illustrator Hablot Browne to the Midlands and Wales.
-He stopped off at Leamington Spa and Stratford-upon-Avon staying there one night in each town before travelling on to Shrewsbury where he also stayed overnight.
+In October 1838, the Victorian writer Charles Dickens travelled with his friend, the illustrator Hablot Knight Browne (aka ‘Phiz’) to the Midlands and Wales.
+He stopped off at Leamington Spa and Stratford-upon-Avon staying there one night in each town before travelling on to the Shropshire town of Shrewsbury where he also stayed overnight.

 Dickens arrived by coach around 4.30pm on 31 October after a journey of over seven hours from Stratford-upon-Avon.
 He had hoped to take a shorter journey but a lack of available coaches had meant he ended up going via Birmingham and Wolverhampton.
 He described his journey as passing through “miles of cinder-paths and blazing furnaces, and roaring steam-engines, and such a mass of dirt, gloom, and misery as I never before witnessed“.

 Charles Dickens stayed at the Lion Hotel, a 16th Century coaching inn in the centre of the town.
 In the evening he went to the Theatre Royal with Browne and saw productions of a ballet The Love Chase and a play A Roland for an Oliver.

 Dickens’s wife Catherine had not travelled with her husband on this journey, instead staying at their Doughty Street home in London looking after their two children.
 The couple kept in contact by letter and Charles received a letter from Catherine at Shrewsbury.
 On the morning of 1 November he replied with a letter from the hotel to his wife, Catherine, before continuing his journey to Wales.